Workers’ Compensation Attorney Fees Explained

 If you are injured in a workplace accident, you might consider hiring an attorney to file a claim.
-Experienced workers’ comp lawyers in Las Vegas investigate your workplace injury, gather evidence to develop a case, and fight to get you all workers’ comp benefits you are entitled to receive by law.
+Experienced workers’ comp lawyers in Las Vegas investigate your workplace injury, gather evidence to develop a case, and fight to get you all the workers’ comp benefits you are entitled to receive by law.

 When you hire a workers’ compensation lawyer, your lawyer files all required documents, represents you in court, and negotiates lump-sum settlements with the workers’ compensation insurance company.
-In many cases, injured workers who hire a workers’ comp attorney have a better chance of winning their workers’ comp case
+In many cases, injured workers who hire a workers’ comp attorney have a better chance of winning their workers’ comp case.

+Lawyers generally charge legal fees for a workers’ compensation claim as they do for other personal injury cases, including truck accidents, medical malpractice, and wrongful death.
+They work on a contingency fee basis.
 The lawyer agrees to accept a percentage of the workers’ compensation benefits or settlement they recover for you as their attorneys’ fees.
 If the attorney fails to recover any money for your workers’ comp claim, you do not pay any attorneys’ fees.

+Charging a contingent fee eliminates upfront retainer fees.
+In other words, hiring a workers’ compensation lawyer to handle your claim does not cost you anything upfront.
+Contingency fees also encourage lawyers to work diligently to recover the maximum amount for your workplace injury claim.
+The lawyer is paid based on how much they recover for you.
 Contingency fees also allow people to receive quality legal services even if they cannot afford to pay money to hire a lawyer.
 Therefore, if you have been unable to return to work, you can still have an attorney handle the workers’ comp claim process even if you are struggling to pay expenses while out of work.

 Can You Negotiate Attorneys’ Fees for a Workers’ Comp Case?

 During your initial consultation with a lawyer, the attorney discusses the fees for hiring the law firm.
 Generally, workers’ compensation lawyers charge the fees permitted by law for handling claims.
 However, you can ask an attorney to lower the percentage for a contingency fee.
+Factors that impact the amount of the contingency fee an attorney may charge include, but are not limited to:

 • The complexity of the workers’ comp case